Skip to main content

 What Are Peptides in a Therapeutic Context?

 Peptides are not foreign substances in the way many synthetic drugs are.
 The body naturally produces thousands of different peptides, each with a specific role.
-For instance, glucagon-like peptide-1 (GLP-1) is a naturally occurring peptide produced in the gut that helps regulate after a meal.
+For instance, glucagon-like peptide-1 (GLP-1) is a naturally occurring peptide produced in the gut that helps regulate blood sugar after a meal.

 Therapeutic peptides are often bioidentical or modified versions of these natural signaling molecules.
 Their power lies in their specificity.
 They can be designed to bind to specific receptors on cell surfaces, initiating a desired physiological response.
 This is analogous to having a key that fits a very specific lock, allowing for targeted intervention with fewer off-target effects compared to broader-acting medications.